aoout/Base-Defense-Last-Stand/doc/GAME_MANUAL.md

 - **Progression**: The wave advances automatically when the timer reaches 0.
 - **Spawning Queue**: Hostiles spawn every **0.5 seconds**. `12 + (5 * Wave Number)` hostiles per wave.
 - **Wave Acceleration**: You can skip the remaining wave time after 10 seconds have elapsed.
 A flashing **Fast Forward Icon** (►|) will appear on the right side of the Wave Counter HUD.
 Alternatively, press **[L]**.
 Skipping rewards you with bonus Scraps.
+- **Victory Condition**: In Exploration Mode, the mission is only considered complete when the final wave timer expires AND all remaining hostiles (including those pending spawn) have been neutralized.

 ### Offense Mode (Hive Mother)
 In Offense missions, you must eliminate a massive, stationary bio-form known as the **Hive Mother**.